jpane24/OVtool/README.md

   - `n_reps`: the number of repetitions represents the number of times an unobserved confounder is simulated at each effect size and rho combination.
 The package defaults to 50.
-Fifty repetitions should be sufficient but the analyst may need to reduce or increase the number of repetitions.
+Fifty repetitions should be sufficient, but the analyst may need to reduce or increase the number of repetitions.

 Optional argument include:

   - `progress`: whether or not the function progress should print to screen.
 The default value is TRUE.
-If the user doe not want the output to print to screen, they should set this parameter to FALSE.
+If the user does not want the output to print to the console, they should set this parameter to FALSE.

   - `add`: The default value is FALSE.
 This is only set to TRUE if the user is running additional repetitions after the first call to